 Orthopaedic Oncology Center

-The Cancer Institute and the Orthopaedic Institute at St. Joseph are partnering to enhance treatment of tumors of the spine with the implementation of stereotactic radiosurgery (SRS), which can bend around the spinal cord and other critical organs.
+The Cancer Institute and the Orthopaedic Institute at UM St. Joseph are partnering to enhance treatment of tumors of the spine with the implementation of stereotactic radiosurgery (SRS), which can bend around the spinal cord and other critical organs.
 This collaboration, under the direction of orthopaedic surgeon and Orthopaedic Institute Medical Director, Dr. Scott Tarantino and spine surgeon Dr. Ira Fedder, brings new perspective to our advanced multidisciplinary approach, combining SRS with orthopaedic surgery as needed.